 For unsewered communities, affordability is the biggest hurdle to overcome.
 While their engineering and consultant costs are SRF loan-eligible, the funds are not released until a loan is issued.
 Communities thus must initially pay a consulting engineer to design a system and then seek reimbursement when the loan is issued.

 To assist in providing solutions to this human health hazard and the adverse environmental impacts these situations harbor, Illinois EPA is making $100 million available through the Rebuild Illinois Capital Plan over five years for Construction Grants for wastewater collection and/or treatment facilities.
 Illinois EPA is also making $1 million available for the next 4 years for Planning Grants to assist small and disadvantaged communities in developing a Project Plan that identifies a solution to their wastewater collection and treatment needs.
-A well-developed Project Plan would allow communities to apply for the Construction Grant to construct wastewater collection and/or treatment solutions for areas where wastewater collection and/or treatment are presently non-existent or inadequate.
+A well-developed Project Plan would allow communities to apply for the Construction Grant to construct wastewater collection and/or treatment solutions for areas where wastewater collection and/or treatment are presently non-existent.

 Illinois EPA has released Notices of Funding Opportunity for the Unsewered Communities Planning Grant Program (UCPGP) and the Unsewered Communities Construction Grant Program (UCCGP) and is accepting proposals for projects to plan or construct wastewater collection and treatment systems in unsewered communities.